 The COVID-19 pandemic and ensuing public health responses from governments around the world have had an unprecedented impact on the global economy, resulting in turmoil and dislocation for, among others, businesses and employment.
-The imposition of widespread "lock-down" or "work from home" arrangements, quarantine measures, border closures and other travel restrictions ("Social Distancing Measures") have caused and may continue to cause commercial disruptions on a global scale, and in some cases result in reduced labour productivity, disruptions in supply chains and/or reduced consumer demand for certain products and/or services, business shut-downs and other disruptions to business operations.
+The imposition or reintroduction of widespread COVID-19 countermeasures including "lockdown" or "work from home" arrangements, quarantine measures, border closures, safe distancing measures and other travel restrictions ("Social Distancing Measures") have caused and may continue to cause commercial disruptions on a global scale, and in some cases result in reduced labour productivity, disruptions in supply chains and/or reduced consumer demand for certain products and/or services, business shut-downs and other disruptions to business operations.